 2. Best Website + CRM Combo: Propertybase

 Propertybase provides real estate professionals with a fantastic, all-in-one solution for client acquisition and nurturing with their lead generation, website, and CRM components all working together.
-Their websites are clean and customizable, trusted by some of our industry’s most prestigious companies, and their CRM is second to none as far as the capability they provide agents to keep their leads moving down the funnel.
+Their websites are clean and customizable, and trusted by some of our industry’s most prestigious companies.
+The Propertybase CRM is second to none as far as capabilities to keep your leads moving down the sales funnel.

 High-performing Landing Pages: Our Favorite Propertybase Feature

-Not long ago, Propertybase acquired real estate lead generation platform BoldLeads, a move that has led to significant returns when it comes to landing page lead generation.
-Using the BoldLeads system, agents place attention-grabbing ads on social media platforms and drive traffic to landing pages that have been endlessly tested and optimized for industry-leading conversion rates.
+Not long ago, Propertybase acquired real estate lead generation platform BoldLeads, which has led to significant returns for landing page lead generation.
+Using the BoldLeads system, you can place attention-grabbing ads on social media platforms and drive traffic to your landing pages.
+These have been endlessly tested and optimized for industry-leading conversion rates.

-As a Propertybase website user, you don’t just get access to a fantastic lead-generating website, you also get access to an amazing CRM and to the BoldLeads lead generation system, a very effective 1-2-3 punch.
+As a Propertybase website user, you don’t just access a fantastic lead-generating website; you also gain access to an amazing CRM and the BoldLeads lead generation system—a very effective 1-2-3 punch.

 Propertybase Templates & Customizability

 Propertybase offers six real estate website templates for agents to customize and make their own.
-Though this might seem like a limited number of options, the agents can do a lot of customization to make their website feel like their own, as is evidenced by how unique the different live Propertybase websites we’ve found feel.
-You have full control over photos, videos, and color scheme, and some limited control over layout and display options.
+Though this might seem like a limited number of options, you can do a lot of customization, as is evidenced by the distinctive Propertybase sites above.
+You have complete control over photos, videos, color schemes, and limited control over layout and display options.

-The platform takes this customization to another level with what they call “agent stickiness,” a feature that uses website cookies to create an agent-specific experience on your website once a prospect has filled out a lead form.
+The platform takes this customization to another level with what they call “agent stickiness,” a feature that uses website cookies to create an agent-specific experience on your website once a prospect has filled out a lead capture form.